 Stick to your style

 One of the first steps you should take is finding your signature makeup style.
 You don’t want to look like a stranger when you walk down the aisle, so find something that doesn’t stray too far from your everyday look.
 That may mean putting on a full face of makeup or going with something a lot more natural.
 Figure out what makes you feel confident and suits you best and don’t compromise.
-This will be your jumping off point for finding an artist that works for you.
+This will be your jumping off point for finding a wedding makeup artist that works for you.

 Research, research, research

 Once you know what you’re in the market for, you can start finding someone with the skills to achieve it.
 A good starting point is our vendor tool.
-It lists makeup artists across the country along with their portfolio pictures, contact info and reviews.
+It lists wedding makeup artists across the country along with their portfolio pictures, contact info and reviews.

 You can also put your social media skills to work while researching.
-Many artists post their portfolios on Instagram, making it easy to get a feel for their work.
+Many wedding makeup artists post their portfolios on Instagram, making it easy to get a feel for their work.
 Try searching hashtags like #vancouvermua and #torontomua to find what you’re looking for.
 Remember to shoot them a follow if you like what you see.

-Even if you love a particular artist’s work, you’ll want to get some behind the scenes details from their former clients for good measure.
+Even if you love a particular wedding makeup artist’s work, you’ll want to get some behind the scenes details from their former clients for good measure.
 Were they late showing up on the wedding day?
 Did they try to stick the bride and groom with extra costs?
 You’ll want to look out for these things in reviews while trying to find “the one”.

 Once you’ve settled on a few potential matches, it’s time to get in touch.
 If you’ve found them using our handy dandy vendor tool, you can reach out to them by clicking the “request pricing” button.
 Connecting with strangers isn’t everyone’s strong suit, so we’re gifting you with this template to help you out.